Neurotoxin BTX “Death” in Singapore. Can BTX Really Kill?

 • Loss of bladder control

-BTX Death Case in Singapore - Update
+Botox Death Case in Singapore - Update

 Quoted in the news "EDTA is a common ingredient in skincare and cosmetic products.
 It acts as a chelator or binding agent that suppresses chemical activity."